Le Parti pris des choses: Lee Fahnestock

-Lee Fahnestock is a well-known translator.
-She has translated many French works, including those by Victor Hugo, Jean-Paul Sartre, and Francis Ponge.
-Fahnestock's translation of Le parti pris des choses is entitled The Nature of Things.
+Fahnestock's translation of Le Parti pris des choses is entitled The Nature of Things.
 While she admits that a more exact translation of "le parti pris des choses" would be something more like "taking the side of things" or "the side taken by things" (implying that the things in the poems speak for themselves without humans), Fahnestock argues that humanity "is never absent from the page."
 She believes that Ponge gives his subjects human qualities, and she incorporates this idea into her translations.
 She also argues that when translating Ponge's work, it is sometimes best to incorporate things like rhythm, sound, and puns rather than purely literal translations of the original.
 Thus, she says that her goal in her translation was to maintain these effects in the English rather than always keeping the exact meaning of the words themselves.
 She admits that any text by Ponge is challenging to translate because of his use of colloquialisms and puns, and that while something is inevitably lost in translation, enough can be retained to demonstrate the beauty of his ideas across the language barrier.